Looking for ways to refinish wood cabinets? Look no further than General Finishes Gel Stain.

-- If the surface is unfinished, prep sand with 120 and 150 grade sandpaper to rough up your surface.
-If surface is finished, use a slightly stronger grade sandpaper to rough up the finish.
+- If the surface is unfinished, prep sand with 120 and 150-grade sandpaper to rough up your surface.
+If the surface is finished, use slightly stronger grade sandpaper to rough up the finish.

 - Work in sections and do not stop while are working.
 The staining process is pretty quick, but don’t stop until done to avoid overlap marks and have a nice even finish.

 - Apply a slip coat of mineral spirits because it helps the stain glide on, spread evenly, and reduces lap marks.